Abuja National Mosque: Board and management

 After the demise of the chief imam, Sheikh Musa Muhammad in 2015, the position of a Chief Imam was abolished.

-On 9 October 2017, with approval of the Nigerian Supreme Council for Islamic Affairs, the Abuja National Mosque Management Board was dissolved under the chairmanship to of Alh.
+On 9 October 2017, with approval of the Nigerian Supreme Council for Islamic Affairs, the Abuja National Mosque Management Board was dissolved under the chairmanship of Alh.
 Yahaya Abubakar, the Etsu Nupe was also dissolved and in its stead a Sole Administrator, to be addressed as the Murshid of the National Mosque, was appointed in the person of Professor Shehu Ahmad Said Galadanci, CON as well as three Imams who were hitherto addressed as Deputy Chief Imams were appointed as coequal Imams of National Mosque to assist the Murshid.
 They are Prof. Ibrahim Ahmad Maqari, Sheikh Ahmad Onilewura and Dr. Muhammad Kabir Adam.
 The Murshid assumed duty on 15 November 2017, combining the post of Chief Imam and Administrative Head of the National Mosque.

 Prof. Galadanci doubles as the murshid (grand instructor, spiritual guide or general administrator).

 Formally, the board of the management is headed by Ibrahim Dasuki, the 18th sultan of Sokoto and president-general of the Nigerian Supreme Council for Islamic Affairs in April 1992 but presently, the management board is under the chairmanship of Yahaya Abubakar.

+The first Igbo Chief Imam of Abuja National Mosque is Iliyasu Tochukwu Usman from Igbo Eze South, Enugu State.

 Aims Construction Limited was awarded the project of building the mosque and they completed the project in 1985.

 On 2 December 2024, with approval of the Nigerian Supreme Council for Islamic Affairs, Dr Abdulkadir Salman Jummu'ah Solagberu, the first Maalami Ubandoma of Ilorin emirates and also the founder of Darul Kitaab Wa Sunnah of Arabic and Islamic studies, was appointed as the new elect Chief Imam of the central mosque of Abuja Nigeria.